Remote Microphone Systems

 • At what age can my child start using an RMS?

-Children as young as a few months old can benefit from RMS if they wear hearing technology and have been assessed by an audiologist.
+Children as young as a few months old can benefit from RMS if an audiologist assesses them and they wear hearing technology.
 It’s especially helpful in early education settings where language exposure is critical.

 • Is it possible to use a Remote Microphone System (RMS) with any type of hearing device?